Search for ideas, guides and inspiration

 • Use these mini mobile phones to encourage children to take turns.
 They are also a great way to get children to share their opinions and listen to each other.

-• Record simple instructions using the pre-record facility so children can replay the details over and over until they know what to do.
-Try hiding objects outside and then use one of the mobile phones to guide each other phone-user to the treasure.
+• Try hiding objects outside and then use one of the mobile phones to guide each other phone-user to the treasure.
 Children can be asked to raise a hand when they want an instruction or call you using the correct coloured button to ask for more help.

 • This versatile resource also supports the Rule of Law value well as children really do have to use their listening ears to follow instructions if they want to be first to the prize.